Sueza-project/Sueza_project/CONTRIBUTING-en.md

 Congratulations :tada::tada: The GitHub team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [GitHubs docs](https://docs.github.com/en).
+Once your PR is merged, your contributions will be publicly visible on the [Sueza Project](https://github.com/B23579/Sueza_project).

-Now that you are part of the GitHub docs community, see how else you can [contribute to the docs](/contributing/types-of-contributions.md).
+Now that you are part of the Sueza project community, see how else you can [contribute to the project](/contributing/types-of-contributions.md).

 ## Windows